Enter Bird's Name in Search Box:

-Distribution: Forty years ago, a very noticeable declined was noted, today because of conservation, their population seems stable.
-Seen from Newfoundland, through most of Quebec, except in the treeless regions, all the way throughout to the Aleutian Islands in Western Alaska, south into California, throughout the western US states.
+Distribution: Forty years ago a very noticeable decline was noticed but today because of conservation, their population seems stable.
+Seen from Newfoundland through most of Quebec, except in the treeless regions, all the way throughout to the Aleutian Islands in Western Alaska, south into California and throughout the western US states.
 Along the Atlantic coast and into Florida during the winter months.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.

 Avibase - the world bird database This site provides the user with a complete list of bird species, broken down per country, or in the example of the US or Canada, per state and province.
 Here, bird species names are available in other languages, a great asset to be used as a translation of foreign bird names.